womenhackfornonprofits/london-cafes-django/README.md

-# London Cafes Django Project
+# We Meet: London Cafes Django Project
 ***Web App that displays curated places/cafes to Hack in London***
 # Content